Unboxed-Software/solana-course/content/non-transferable-token.md

 The `keypair-helpers.ts` file contains some boilerplate for generating a new keypair and airdropping test SOL if needed.

-Lastly, `index.ts` has a `main` function that creates a connection to the specified cluster and calls `initializeKeypair`.
+`index.ts` has a `main` function that creates a connection to the specified cluster and calls `initializeKeypair`.
 This main function is where we'll end up calling the rest of our script once we've written it.

 ### 2. Create a non-transferable mint

-We are now going to create a function `createNonTransferableMint` in a new file `src/create-mint.ts`.
+We are now going to create the function `createNonTransferableMint` in a new file `src/create-mint.ts`.

 When creating a mint with close authority, we need three instructions: `SystemProgram.createAccount`, `createInitializeNonTransferableMintInstruction`, `createInitializeMintInstruction`.